eigentaylor/eigentaylor.github.io/_previews/2026-07-02-minimax-strategy.md

 });
 </script>

+We also get a few corollaries from this result.

+> **Corollary:** A node has a profitable simple manipulation for some coalition of voters if and only if it is cyclic.
+Further, that coalition is unique.

+{% proof Click to expand proof %}
+**Proof:** The proof above is exhaustive, and explicitly constructs the precise coalition preference which leads to a profitable simple manipulation for each cyclic node.
+Further, there are 12 cyclic nodes for $n=3$, which will be some relabeling of the two profitable nodes above (the orbit of the two nodes under $S_3$).
+Hence, for each cyclic node, there is exactly one coalition of voters who can profitably manipulate the election. $\square$
+{% endproof %}

 > **Corollary:** For a coalition of voters with preference $A\succ B\succ C$, the simple manipulation caused by performing a non-adjacent deviation of voting for $C$ over $A$ is never profitable.
 That is, a coalition of voters who sincerely prefer $A\succ B\succ C$ can never profitably manipulate the election by insincerely voting $C\succ A$ instead of $A\succ C$.

 {% proof Click to expand proof %}